apivideo/api.video-documentation/README.md

 </div>

 Welcome to the developer documentation of api.video!
 Our platform empowers developers and businesses to seamlessly integrate video functionality into their applications and services.
-Whether you're looking to offer video on demand, live streaming, or leverage our player and analytics features, the api.video API is designed to simplify the process.
+Whether you're looking to offer video on demand, live streaming, or leverage our delivery and analytics features, the api.video API is designed to simplify the process.

 Check out the products!